Cardiovascular Disease Risk Factors

 Eating a balanced diet, taking regular exercise and leading a generally healthy lifestyle can both help manage diabetes in those who already have the condition and help prevent the onset of the condition in those that don’t.
 In people with diabetes, careful management of blood sugar levels is also very important in helping to reduce the risk of cardiovascular disease.
 15

 Soon after quitting smoking, health benefits such as improved circulation, better taste and smell and a stronger immune system can usually be noticed.
 Doctors and other health professionals are able to offer advice on how to quit smoking.
+19 20

 Physical inactivity is an important risk factor for cardiovascular disease.
 Not exercising regularly increases a person’s chances of being overweight, of having high blood pressure and of developing other conditions that make cardiovascular disease more likely.
 21

 Being overweight (obesity)

 Being overweight is another leading risk factor for cardiovascular disease.
 Eating an unhealthy diet and being physically inactive are both contributing factors to being overweight, which is generally defined as having a body mass index (BMI) outside the normal range.
 23

 Taking steps to lose weight through lifestyle and dietary changes can help reduce the risk of a range of cardiovascular conditions, including coronary heart disease and congestive heart failure.